 By now, any number of people discussing the Potions master have cited Snape’s introductory speech about there being no foolish wand-waving or silly incantations in his class.
 And, to be sure, while I believe Rowling might have shown us Molly stirring her cook pots with her wand at one point (or, more likely, charming something into them), we never once in canon saw Snape or anyone else using their wand to stir a cauldron while brewing a Potion.

-Despite whatever rabbits Rowling may have chosen to pull out of her hat in an interview.
+Regardless of whatever rabbits Rowling may have chosen to pull out of her hat in an interview.

 By this time we all ought to know better than to fully accept anything Rowling tells us in an interview.